dragonman117/USUACM2017CodeCompetition/auto_correct-40/README.md

 ## Sample Output 1

 ```
+CORRECT
 NO car cat
 YES apple
 ```

 ## Explanation 1

+`dog` is in the dictionary, so it is a correct word.

 `can` cannot be auto corrected because its distance to both `car` and `cat` is 1.